keybase/client/go/saltpack/specs/saltpack_armor.md

 Before getting to the BaseX payload, the decoder parses the header and footer:

-1. Collect input up to the first period, stripping any leading whitespace and `>` characters (for compatibility with email clients that use `>` for quoting).
+1. Strip all whitespace and `>` characters from the message. (`>` is for compatibility with email clients that use it for quoting.)
+2. Collect input up to the first period.
 This is the header.
-2. Assert that the header matches
+3. Assert that the header (with its whitespace stripped in step 1) matches

    ```
-   BEGIN ([a-zA-Z0-9]+ )?SALTPACK (ENCRYPTED MESSAGE)|(SIGNED MESSAGE)|(DETACHED SIGNATURE)
+   BEGIN([a-zA-Z0-9]+ )?SALTPACK(ENCRYPTEDMESSAGE)|(SIGNEDMESSAGE)|(DETACHEDSIGNATURE)
    ```

    The optional word is for an application name (like `KEYBASE`).
 The last two words give the mode of the message.
-3. Collect input up to the second period, stripping all whitespace and `>` characters.
+4. Collect input up to the second period.
 This is the payload.
 If the implementation is streaming, it may decode the payload before the following steps.
-4. Collect input up to the third period, stripping any leading whitespace and `>` characters.
+5. Collect input up to the third period.
 This is the footer.
-5. Assert that the footer matches the header, with `END` instead of `BEGIN`.
+6. Assert that the footer matches the header, with `END` instead of `BEGIN`.

 We use periods to delimit the header and footer to make parsing easier.
 Although we've been careful to avoid special characters in the payload, we're